UC-Davis-molecular-computing/scadnano-python-package/README.md

-## Documentation
+## API Documentation

-Online documentation of the package API is located here: https://scadnano-python-package.readthedocs.io
+Online documentation of the package API (which classes, methods, functions, and constants are provided by the package) is located here: https://scadnano-python-package.readthedocs.io